Gcode-git/LDoE-Lua-Script-for-Game-Guardian-Encrypted-/README.md

 README.md: Provides instructions and information about the encrypted Lua script.

-(GC)LastDayOnEarth.lua: The encrypted Lua script file for Last Day on Earth game using Game Guardian.
+(GC)LastDayonEarth.lua: The encrypted Lua script file for Last Day on Earth game using Game Guardian.

 Instructions: